SDG 10 – Reduced Inequalities

 - Share the facts about inequalities with family and friends.

-Encourage others to join us and to visit our Facebook Page to sign up for our newsletter and information about our proposed wcydo App.
-See you next week on blog post 11.
+Encourage others to join us and to visit our Facebook Page to sign up for our newsletter and information about our proposed WCYDo APP.
+See you next week on a new blog post!